Darmian: Juve are one of the world's biggest clubs

 Juventus' statistics for the current season back that up, as they have won 13 of their 14 games so far, drawing the other one, and currently sit top of Champions League Group H with nine points.

-“They have good organisation and are a compact team so it’s difficult to score against them,
+“They have good organisation and are a compact team so it’s difficult to score against them," acknowledged Darmian.
+"So we have to be focused and try to score and win the game."

 Last month's contest between the sides marked a return to Old Trafford for United's former no.7, Cristiano Ronaldo, who joined the Italian giants in the summer for a club-record fee.